Clean Makeup That Actually Works (For Sensitive Skin)

 My clean beauty turning point

-I was a Sephora kid with great skin until I wasn’t.
+I was a Sephora kid with perfect skin until I suddenly wasn’t, and nothing I bought fixed it.
 A few weeks before prom, my face blew up.
-I cycled through every acne product I could find, and nothing helped.
+I tried everything that was supposed to “fix” it, and it just kept getting worse.
 Eventually, it clicked that the makeup I was layering on every day was doing more damage than the skincare meant to fix it.

 When I switched to simpler formulas, my skin calmed down.
 The reactions stopped.
+Not overnight, but enough that I could actually tell what was working and what wasn’t.
 That’s when I stopped asking “Is this trendy?” and started asking “Does this behave on my face?”

 Where I keep ALL of my clean beauty picks

 I keep everything I actually use and rebuy in one place, so I don’t have to re-decide every time something runs out.
 If you just want the shortlist without commentary, it’s all here.
 This post is for context.
-That list is for real life.
+That list is the list I personally pull from when I need to reorder something.

 Shop my clean beauty favorites here!